alexbelgium/hassio-addons/transmission_ls/README.md

 ## About

-Code-server is VS Code running on a remote server, accessible through the browser.
+Transmission is a bittorrent client.

-This addon is based on the [docker image](https://github.com/linuxserver/code-server) from linuxserver.io.
+This addon is based on the [docker image](https://github.com/linuxserver/transmission) from linuxserver.io.

 ## Installation